sonalita/ps-k8s/README.md

 ## Prerequisites
  - A virtualization platform - this repo will include a proxmox template and a vagrant Vagrantfile for Oracle Virtual Box
- - A machine capable of running Ansible (Microsoft windows is problematic - either dual boot to a Linux Distro or create a workstation in VirtualBox - Linux Mint is a good Windows ;like workstation)
+ - A machine capable of running Ansible (Microsoft windows is problematic - either dual boot to a Linux Distro or create a workstation in VirtualBox - Linux Mint is a good Windows like distro for building a workstation)
  - If you are using **VirtualBox**, install [vagrant](https://developer.hashicorp.com/vagrant/install?product_intent=vagrant) from Hashicorp then you can simply follow the instructions in the `vagrant` folder to provision the necessary machines.
  - If you are using **proxmox**, create the following machines from a Ubuntu template (an Ansible playbook to build a Ubuntu 24.04 cloud-init server template is included).
 If you build the recommended template, the only thing you will need to change when cloning is the hostname and the ip address.
     - c1-cp1 - this will be the control plane